-Though many families continue to serve the same functions, in other ways families as we’ve known them in the past are changing.
+Though many families continue to serve the same functions, in other ways families as we have known them are evolving.
 In fact, the very structures of family units are transforming.
-For example, some couples are choosing to remain childless while other women opt to use fertility technologies to become single mothers by choice.
-Many adults will spend some part of their adulthood cohabitating with significant others while others will reside in family-like cooperative living arrangements with people who are not biological related such as roommates.
-We also know that same sex unions are on the rise with several states legally recognizing these unions.
+For example, some couples are choosing to remain child free while other women opt to use fertility technologies to become single parents by choice.
+Many adults will spend some part of their adulthood cohabitating with significant others, while others will reside in family-like cooperative living arrangements with people to whom they are not biologically related.
+We also know that same sex families are on the rise following the 2015 SCOTUS ruling on marriage equality.
 In summary, families are anything but static!
-But rather, they are constantly co-evolving with other features of contemporary social life.
+But, rather, they are constantly co-evolving with other features of contemporary social life.

 Our objective is to produce knowledge and discourse that can lead to policies and programs that enhance family life in its myriad forms.
 Social justice is at the heart of our research, activism and initiatives.
 We anticipate that our efforts will lead to empowerment and equality for families that are marginalized for any reason.
-Specifically, we seek justice for same sex unions and other non traditional family forms.
-We seek to alleviate hardships upon families impacted by poverty, incarceration, disability, abuse, addiction, ageism, and sexism.
-We seek to remove all structural barriers that impede life, liberty and the pursuit of happiness for all people in all places at all times.
+Specifically, we seek justice for same sex unions and other non-traditional family forms.
+We seek to alleviate hardships upon families impacted by racism, poverty, incarceration, disability, abuse, addiction, ageism, and sexism.
+We seek to remove all structural barriers that impede life, liberty and the pursuit of happiness for all people in all places always.

 Key Articles and Books for Learning More: